napolanocarmine/movie-api/README.md

 ```

 Remember to replace 'postgres', 'postgres', and 'cinema_catalog' with your actual PostgreSQL credentials.
 Feel free to adapt the commands based on the structure and specific requirements of your project.
-Let us know if you need further customization or clarification!
-See "create-db.sql" to learn how to create the tables I use in my application.
+See "src/create-db.sql" to learn how to create the tables I use in my application.
 Remember to change the db name in that file.

 ## Description
 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.